osilander/203.311/Week12/Week12.md

 plot(volcanoData, pch=19)
 ```

 What is different here versus the dataset with few reads?
-We can easily see that we have found more differentially expressed genes, even though they are not *more* differentially expressed - we just have more reads.
+We can easily see that we have found more differentially expressed genes, even though they are not (necessarily) *more* differentially expressed - we just have more reads.
+This shows the power of having deeper sequencing datasets.

-### Apologies

-We have no single-cell data today as the datasets are all quite large and unwieldy in this session - 1,000s of cells and genes, so even a small matrix has millions of entries.
-However, you should have some insight from last week's lab, enough to read and understand your papers.<br>

 <img src="graphics/finally.png" width="400" title="Well, on Sunday night"/><br>